MewoLab/nijika-wasm/README.md

 Nijika does not have a proper TypeScript interface.<br>
 It is up to you to implement the interface, but I will provide general guidance (as shown below)

+(Anyone who is interested in building a TypeScript interface is welcome to, I just haven't done it yet)

 ### Initialization

 1. Instantiate the module and it's memory